 EPISODE 2: If you want to find a book in English in Paris, head to the Shakespeare and Company bookshop – which is also where we found journalist-turned-author Elaine Sciolino.

 She talks all about her new book The Only Street in Paris, Life on the Rue des Martyrs.

-She says the road to the north of the city centre the “only street” in Paris.
+She says the road to the north of the city centre is the “only street” in Paris.
 But why?
 And is she right?

 In the book, Sciolino writes: “For me, it is the last real street in Paris, a half-mile celebration of the city in all its diversity – its rituals and routines, its permanence and transience, its quirky old family-owned shops and pretty young boutiques.
 This street represents what is left of the intimate, human side of Paris.”